elbee-cyber/RopView/README.md

 ![9.gif](images/9.gif)

 # Contributions
 Contributions are welcome!
 Please open an issue if you encounter a bug.
 PRs are reviewed periodically.
+Please reach me on my blog is needed: https://faultpoint.com

 # Installation
 Install this plugin by cloning this repo directly into `~/.binaryninja/plugins`